 - Contact Hours: 1 hour seminar per week

-- Pre-requisite: PO3600 Research Methods for Political Science A and PO3111 Research Methods for Political Science B
+- Module Pre-requisite: PO3110 Research Methods for Political Science A and PO3111 Research Methods for Political Science B

 The module aims to develop students' skills with respect to writing research proposals.
 This includes formulating research questions that advance social scientific knowledge in a particular area of research, and identifying appropriate methods for answering these questions: applying qualitative and/or quantitative methods; presenting research; discussing other students' research projects and offering them constructive criticism.

 On successful completion of this module students should be able to:

 - Identify interesting research questions in a sub-field of political science;

 - Write proposals which demonstrate the significance of a research question and illustrate the method of analysis;